panoptic-labs/docs/docs/security/security_audits.md

 ## Core Protocol Audits

+### Code4rena
+The third Panoptic V2 protocol audit [report](https://code4rena.com/reports/2025-12-panoptic-next-core) was completed by [code4rena](http://code4rena.com/) on March 09, 2026.

+A review of the Panoptic V1.1 Protocol was completed by top code4rena wardens on January 28, 2025.
+The reports can be found [here](/pdf/Bauchibred_Panoptic.pdf) and [here](/pdf/MrPotatoMagic_Panoptic.pdf).

+The final [review](https://code4rena.com/reports/2024-09-panoptic) of the Panoptic V1 Protocol was completed by Code4rena on October 10, 2024 and found _**no High or Medium severity issues**_.

+The second Panoptic V1 protocol audit [report](https://code4rena.com/reports/2024-06-panoptic) was completed by Code4rena on June 10, 2024.

+The initial Panoptic V1 protocol audit [report](https://code4rena.com/reports/2024-04-panoptic) was completed by Code4rena on April 22, 2024.

+The Semi-Fungible Position Manager (SFPM) audit [report](https://code4rena.com/reports/2023-11-panoptic) was completed by Code4rena on December 11, 2023.

 ### Nethermind
 The second Panoptic V2 protocol audit [report](https://github.com/NethermindEth/PublicAuditReports/blob/main/NM0701-FINAL_PANOPTIC_V2.pdf) was completed by [Nethermind](https://www.nethermind.io/nethermind-security) on January 12, 2026.